lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 ---
 sidebar_label: '⛓ Deploy Multichain Contracts'
 sidebar_position: 8
-description: description: Learn to deploy contracts with the same addresses on multiple blockchains using LSP16-UniversalFactory.
+description: Learn to deploy contracts with the same addresses on multiple blockchains using LSP16-UniversalFactory.
 ---

 # Deploy Multichain Contracts